Big Brother (franchise): Overview

+In 2010, Bruno Roberto Campanella, a Brazilian communication scholar known for his studies on media reception and fan culture, he defended at the Federal University of Rio de Janeiro (UFRJ) the doctoral thesis Perspectives of Everyday Life: A Study of Fans of the Television Program Big Brother Brasil, in which he analyzed, through digital ethnography, the interactions and interpretations of Big Brother Brasil fans in online environments.

+The research addresses themes such as authenticity, mediated everyday life, and the relationship between public and private spheres in reality television.
+The study gained public visibility and was featured by Rede Globo in an interview published on its institutional platform dedicated to academic outreach.
+There is no record of a professional or consultancy relationship with the program.

 The show is notable for involving the Internet.
 Although the show typically broadcasts daily updates during the evening (sometimes criticized by viewers and former contestants for heavy editing by producers), viewers can also watch a continuous feed from multiple cameras on the Web in most countries.
 These websites were successful, even after some national series began charging for access to the video stream.
 In some countries, Internet broadcasting was supplemented by updates via email, WAP and SMS.
 The house is shown live on satellite television, although in some countries there is a 10–15 minutes delay to allow libelous or unacceptable content (such as references to people not participating in the program who have not consented to have personal information broadcast) to be removed.

 Contestants occasionally develop sexual relationships; the level of sexual explicitness allowed to be shown in broadcast and Internet-feed varies according to the country's broadcasting standards.